kmlupreti/image-classifcation-cnn/README.md

-# image-classifcation-cnn
+# Image classifcation using cnn
 > In this project CNN models with different configurations are implemented and evaluated.
 This repository contains code and report prepared as part of Bsc.
 CSIT 7th semester project work.
+Please read the project report for detailed information.